-The medical committee deals with an income tax exemption for the blind and those with a medical disability of 100% or of 90% or more through a special calculation.
-The committee also determines medical disability for those not interested in or entitled to a disability pension, but they are interested in determining disability in order to receive medical disability benefits (given to those with 20% disability and above).
+The medical committee deals with an income tax exemptions for the blind and those with a medical disability of 100% or of 90% or more through a special calculation.
+The committee also determines medical disability for those not interested in or entitled to a disability pension, but who are interested in establishing disability in order to receive medical disability benefits (given to those with 20% disability and above).

 Target Audience and Prerequisites

 - The request for an income tax exemption medical committee may be submitted by:

 - Individuals who want to get an income tax exemption but do not yet have established medical disability in accordance with conditions of eligibility for the exemption (including someone who previously had his level of disability determined but was not eligible for an exemption).

 - Individuals whose request for the exemption was previously rejected may submit a new request if their medical condition has worsened.